AlcoholRehabHelp Logo

 General Standard Drink Measurements

-In the U.S., a standard drink is any drink that consists of 14 grams of pure alcohol.
-This is equal to about 0.6 fluid ounces or 1.2 tablespoons of alcohol.
-In most cases, one drink is 12 ounces of beer, 5 ounces of wine, and 1.5 ounces of distilled spirits.
+In the US, a standard drink consists of 14 grams of pure alcohol, equal to about 0.6 fluid ounces or 1.2 tablespoons.
+Usually, one drink is 12 ounces of beer, 5 ounces of wine, and 1.5 ounces of distilled spirits.

 Alcohol Proof